Disney voices opposition to Florida's 'Don't Say Gay' bill

 ORLANDO, Fla. — The Disney Corporation, largely quiet during the debate over the "Don't Say Gay" bill, said Wednesday it would donate millions of dollars to LGBTQ+ organizations.

-The bill, officially passed by the Florida Senate on Thursday, now sits on Governor Ron DeSantis' desk, awaiting his signature.
+The bill, officially passed by the Florida Senate on Thursday, now sits on Gov. Ron DeSantis' desk, awaiting his signature.

 Numerous groups and legislators at all levels of government have voiced opposition to the bill, but DeSantis has indicated he plans to sign the bill.